 Medical malpractice happens when a medical professional is negligent in medical care or in the attention needed.
 This can range in scope from a misdiagnosed illness to a surgery gone horribly wrong.
 Medical malpractice has implications that go well beyond the actual health effects – it can cause emotional trauma for patients and their families.
 Malpractice is a very serious crime and has many different moving parts.

 Did the doctor ask all the right questions?
 Was the patient honest enough?

-The only way to protect yourself is to have a lawyer who understands medical malpractice law in Maine as it relates to medical malpractice.
+The only way to protect yourself is to have a lawyer who understands injury law in Maine as it relates to medical malpractice.

 Below are only some of the many types of medical malpractice: